ssomers/syncdir/README.md

 # syncdir
-command-line Python scrtipt for comparing and synchronizing 2 directories
+command-line Python script for comparing and synchronizing 2 directories